msuryaditriputraR/mentoring-sharing/README.md

 ### Mentoring & Sharing

 I have a program called Mentoring & Sharing for new programming students to help them understand the main concept and finally improve their coding skills.
+This repository to store all of my source code during the mentoring and sharing.

 I really happy to share my pieces of experience and knowledge with everyone who needs it.